addeponkeN/endless-runner/README.md

 A better way would be to have a third player, "Player 0".
 Player 0 takes all input from the keyboard and redirects it to P1 and P2.
 But above implementation was faster to implement.

+## 2. Randomly explode an obstacle when the player 'dodges' an obstacle

-The [RandomObstacleExploder](https://github.com/addeponkeN/endless-runner/blob/part2/Source/PonkRunner/RandomObstacleExploder.cpp) will randomnly explode a random obstacle when an obstacle goes out of bounds (aka dodged).
+The [RandomObstacleExploder](https://github.com/addeponkeN/endless-runner/blob/part2/Source/PonkRunner/RandomObstacleExploder.cpp) is an ActorComponent that is attached to the ObstacleManager.
+It will randomnly explode a random obstacle when an obstacle goes out of bounds (aka dodged).